Skip to main content

 • “The quest areas to explore are quite large, but often do not have to be fully explored to complete the quest; however, exploring them before completing the quests can be beneficial as chests are scattered around.”

-• “The game has a lot of challenge and when you get to the level 20+ quests you really feel the heat, playing with friends, making up strategies on how to take on quests when you have 3 bears, fire wolves, cougars, and other wildlife and monsters roaming around makes you take things by chance and laugh when you mess up and die.”
+• “The game has a lot of challenge, and when you get to the level 20+ quests, you really feel the heat.
+Playing with friends, making up strategies on how to take on quests when you have various wildlife and monsters roaming around makes you take things by chance and laugh when you mess up and die, giving you the drive to keep playing.”

 • “If you are expecting some kind of story, even a simple save the world or rescue a princess type adventure, then you will be very disappointed because there is zero story.”